Current Cases in Litigation

 Broiler Chicken price fixing, bid rigging and unfair methods of competition litigation (filed 2021)

-In late October 2021, Washington filed suit in King County Superior Court against nineteen broiler chicken producers and a data reporting service called Agri Stats, Inc. The complaint alleges a wide-ranging conspiracy and series of anticompetitive practices to restrain broiler chicken production, manipulate price indices, rig bids, and exchange highly sensitive competitive information in violation of the Washington Consumer Protection Act.
-Washington has commenced discovery in the case and is currently briefing several motions to dismiss on grounds of personal jurisdiction.
+In late October 2021, Washington filed suit in King County Superior Court against nineteen broiler chicken producers and a data reporting service called Agri Stats, Inc. The complaint alleged a wide-ranging conspiracy and series of anticompetitive practices to restrain broiler chicken production, manipulate price indices, rig bids, and exchange highly sensitive competitive information in violation of the Washington Consumer Protection Act.
+Through a series of settlements that concluded in 2024, Washington recovered a total of $37.7 million from 19 defendants.
+The state distributed the vast majority of these funds to Washingtonians through a combination of direct mailings and a claims process.
+As part of all of the resolutions, the 19 companies also entered into legally binding agreements to conduct internal training and certify that they have corporate policies to ensure they follow state and federal antitrust laws.

 Facebook Litigation (filed 2020)

 Our office, in a bipartisan group of 48 attorneys’ general, filed a lawsuit against Facebook for maintaining an unlawful monopoly in December 2020.
-The attorneys’ general allege that the social medial giant used a “buy-or-bury strategy” to stifle competition.
+The attorneys’ general alleged that the social medial giant used a “buy-or-bury strategy” to stifle competition.
+After the trial court dismissed the lawsuit on timing grounds, the federal appeals court declined to revive the lawsuit.
+Trial in a related enforcement action brought by the Federal Trade Commission began on April 14, 2025 in a District of Columbia federal court.

 Canned Tuna Price-fixing Litigation (filed 2020)

 In June 2020, Washington filed a price-fixing lawsuit in King County Superior Court based on a conspiracy among the three major canned tuna brands, StarKist, Bumble Bee, and Chicken of the Sea, to illegally raise the prices of packaged tuna, charging consumers inflated prices for this staple food.
-Washington has settled with Chicken of the Sea and with Bumble Bee’s former CEO, Christopher Lischewski.
-In February 2021, the court granted Washington’s motion for summary judgment against StarKist, finding the company liable for participating in the conspiracy from at least November 2011 through December 2013, the same time period for which StarKist pled guilty in a federal criminal case based on the same conspiracy.
-The litigation against StarKist and its parent company, Dongwon Industries Co.
-Ltd., is ongoing and the case is set for trial in King County Superior Court on December 6, 2021.
+Washington reached settlement agreements in 2020 with Chicken of the Sea and with Bumble Bee’s former CEO, Christopher Lischewski.
+In February 2021, the trial court granted Washington’s motion for summary judgment against StarKist, finding the company liable for participating in the conspiracy from at least November 2011 through December 2013, the same time period for which StarKist pled guilty in a federal criminal case based on the same conspiracy.
+In December 2023, Washington reached a settlement agreement with StarKist, resolving the case.

 Amazon Price-Fixing Lawsuit and Consent Decree (2022)